eb17/mypointnetworkflow/README.md

 used to examine dataset-specific properties and hyperparameters of artificial neural networks.
 The data preprocessing is optimized for the deep learning method PointNet.

-PointNets from  original source code, was one of the fist point-based DeepLearning antilogarithm.
+PointNets from <a href="https://github.com/charlesq34/pointnet" target="_blank">Charles R. Qi</a> original source code, was one of the fist point-based DeepLearning antilogarithm.
 It is adjusted many times.
 I use the keras-base sample code from <a href="https://dgriffiths3.github.io" target="_blank">David Griffiths</a> as base for my experiments.

-so in the variant, of the example of xxx and xxx (<a href="https://github.com/charlesq34/pointnet" target="_blank">Charles R. Qi</a>) is, the basic network.
-This was adapted in a few places for our purposes.
-The adapted version of PointNet is part of this repository as a script.

 The weighted loss function has been developed on the basis of the post of <a href="https://stackoverflow.com/questions/59520807/multi-class-weighted-loss-for-semantic-image-segmentation-in-keras-tensorflow" target="_blank">Mendi Barel</a> and is a script in this repository.

+All lines taken from other source code are marked in the respective scripts.
+Links to posts and source code, which were idea-generating or from which the source code was taken, are marked in my source code.
+The source code has been created and documented to the best of my knowledge.
+A guarantee and liability for the source code stallige damage is not taken over by the author.
+The user acts at his own risk.
+The code was created without the use of artificial intelligence.

-The main script is xxx.
+The main script is

+    training_run.py.

 In this script the hyperparameters and investigation parameters are defined.

+For creating test and training data use the scrips in the folder:

+    Data preparation

-Further, scripts for data enhancement can be found in the folder xxx.
+The network architecture can be found in script:

+    pointnet_keras.py

+The easy to use wcce function is defined in

+    weighted_categorical_crossentropy.py

 ### Citation
 If you find our work useful in your research, please consider citing: